safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise5.md

 In case it is of use, the server information for Gmail is as follows:

 - SMTP Server: smtp.gmail.com
-- IMAP Server Port: 465
+- SMTP Server Port: 465
 - Connection Security: SSL

 Regardless of the email provider, you should set these parameters as follows: